Learn the RIGHT way to set up profitable eCommerce Facebook ads

 The next step in your customer’s buying journey AFTER learning about your product, is to buy it, right?

-So the cool thing with FB ads is that you can actually re-target the people who clicked on the last ‘get to know you’ ad with a ‘buy now’ type ad.
+So the cool thing with FB ads is that you can actually re-target the people who clicked on the last ‘get to know you’ ad or visited your website, with a ‘buy now’ type ad.

 That means you get to show an ad that has a special offer or invitation to come and buy your product JUST to the people who saw your first ad.
 Pretty cool, right?